mridul037/mridul037/README.md

 **Quote of the hour:**

-In JavaScript, there is a beautiful, elegant, highly expressive language that is buried under a steaming pile of good intentions and blunders.
+One must assume that there will be lots of bugs, and plan an orderly procedure for snaking them out.

-~ Douglas Crockford
+~ Fred Brooks
 <pre>

 </pre>